18F/18f.gsa.gov/_posts/2016-09-19-vendors-government-strengthen-partnership-technology-industry-day.md

-“For me, the future is a future where every public facing government service is easy to understand, is a pleasure to use, works on whatever device you’re visit it on, and gives you fast, efficient service,” said Aaron Snow, Deputy Director of TTS.
+“For me, the future is a future where every public facing government service is easy to understand, is a pleasure to use, works on whatever device you visit it on, and gives you fast, efficient service,” said Aaron Snow, Deputy Director of TTS.

 If you weren’t able to attend, you can watch the first two hours of the